Mevinb/persona/README.md

-# 🚀 NOVA - Personal AI Assistant
+# 🚀 ARK - Personal AI Assistant

 A fully local, modular personal AI assistant built in Python that gives you complete control over your AI experience.